DevoteamNL/kubernetesForEveryone/minikube/README.md

 Exiting due to PR_HYPERV_MODULE_NOT_INSTALLED: Failed to start host: creating host: create: precreate: Hyper-V PowerShell Module is not available
 ```

-Run the command below to enable HYPERV MODULE.
+Open a PowerShell with Admin privileges and run the command below to enable HYPERV MODULE.

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Tools-All -All